-Entry is free and the closing date for submissions is 31st July 2020.
+Entry is free and the closing date for submissions is 31st July 2021.
 The application may be on your own behalf or on behalf of your service, and each successful submission will be published on our website.
-The winner of this category receives an award of £500, and the main motivator is the status of winning the award itself as well as presenting in the finals if you are selected.
+The main motivator is the status of winning the award itself as well as presenting in the finals if you are selected.

 The benefit of receiving such an award is primarily in satisfaction and status.
 The tangible benefit is in the form of a certificate, which states your receipt of the award.
 You will also be able to put the award winner logo and words “Recipient of the APT Award for Excellence in Working with Challenging Behaviour 2021” on your letters / emails, if you wish.

 A) A description of a piece of work or a service, involving working with challenging behaviour in a positive way.

 B) The intervention may feature the RAID approach, although not necessarily so, and not necessarily being the only intervention you make.

 C) What you describe should “inspire” other people who read it – they should have ideas they want to implement in their practice too.

 To apply, there is a simple procedure and it is free of charge:

 1. Write the project of up to 2,000 words.